 Part 5 - History and The Tales That We Tell Summary

 If you are interested in more of my thinking on using storytelling to teach history, I have an article, 'Storytelling the Past' in the Historical Association's magazine Primary History (Issue 86, Autumn 2020) CLICK HERE - please note that this article is behind a 'pay wall'.

 Character-Focused Storying - (exemplified through the stories of the Suffragettes)

 The first characteristic of a story schema (as identified above) is that a story follows ‘a principal character (or group of characters) through a series of events, as they attempt to overcome obstacles that lie between them and their goal(s).’
 Stories that concentrate on a particular figure are a common feature of learning history, whether it is through reading a biographical note in a history text, watching Horrible Histories, or listening to an interpreter at an historic site.
 Rarely are these stories presented in their full complexity, and (indeed) they are often fragmentary, but the power of story means that the contextualisation of facts in the story of a person (or persons) means that information is more readily understood, and more easily recalled.
 Because of this, each of the approaches taken here will lead back to character at some point, even if the story is pedagogically focussed on an event or an artefact.
 This character-focussed storying sequence is not only self-contained, but can used to support the further two sequences outlined in Parts 3 and 4 of this series of blogs.

 Figure 1: Character-Focused Storying

 In character-focussed storying (see Figure 1), the first task is to choose a character whose story will best exemplify a particular moment, movement or historical theme.
-I have suggested four ways in which the position of narrative protagonist can be filled, which I will exemplify with references to the suffragette movement.
+I have suggested four ways in which the position of narrative protagonist can be filled, which I will exemplify with references to the movement for omen's suffrage.

 The story can be focussed on the: